 For the real estate arm of his business, Balch expanded next door to 8044 35th Ave NE.
 That is the reason for the shared parking lot with 8050, and is the reason for the C-shaped sign in front of the 8044 building.
 Balch had purchased the right to use the brand name Crawford & Conover for his real estate sales outlet and put that name on the sign.
 It was an old Seattle name which he thought would lend prestige to the business.

-UPDATE: As of January 19, 2018, Maid in the Northwest has moved out of the 8044 building.
+UPDATE: In January 2018, Maid in the Northwest moved out of the 8044 building.
 A developer bought the site and demolished the building and its C-shaped sign, to be replaced with ugly townhouses.

 UniverCity, the City Within a City, by Roy G. Nielsen, 1986.
 Seattle Public Library 917.9777.

 Bureau of Land Management, homestead claim of Charles B. Kittredge, Minnesota.

 Census listings – HeritageQuest via the Seattle Public Library.

 City directory listings – Polk Directories, Seattle Municipal Archives on the third floor of City Hall, Seattle.

 Find-A-Grave.com, gravesite of Charles B. Kittredge, Grand Army of the Republic Cemetery, Seattle.